-Songwriter to the stars Bill Martin MBE, who co-wrote Eurovision number one Puppet on a String and Cliff Richard’s Congratulations, has died aged 81 from heart failure.
+Songwriter to the stars Bill Martin MBE, who co-wrote Eurovision number one Puppet on a String and Cliff Richard’s Congratulations, died aged 81 from heart failure in April 2020.

 Martin, a Belgravia resident since 1998, penned Sandie Shaw’s 1967 hit which became the UK’s first winning Eurovision entry.